n3tuk/documentation/archetypes/runbook.md

 title: {{replace .Name "-" " " | title}}
 date: {{.Date}}
 description: |-
-  Runbook for the general maintenance and management of {{ replace .Name "-" " " | title }}.
+  Runbook for the general maintenance and management of {{replace .Name "-" " "}}.
 summary: |-
-  Runbook for the general maintenance and management of {{ replace .Name "-" " " | title }}.
+  Runbook for the general maintenance and management of {{replace .Name "-" " "}}.
 tags:
   - runbook
-  - clusters
   - {{.Name | lower}}
 draft: true
 ---